-Now if you want to make sure that you are killing weeds and controlling the weed then using post emergents will do, such as the Roundup.
+Now if you want to make sure that you are killing and controlling the weeds then using post emergents will do, such as the Roundup.
 This herbicide will control the weeds that are already existing without killing the plants around it.

 The only downside is that you will need to reapply Roundup for weeds that are persistent and are difficult to get rid off.
 If you don't want to take on weed control yourself, companies like TruGreen can help you achieve a lush, green, weed free lawn.

 These are the comparisons of both Ortho Ground Clear and Roundup that you should know.
 No matter what herbicide you choose, it would be best to know how to use them properly in your soil.

 If you are looking for more options, our review on the best weed killers in 2022 should help you make the right choice.
 Now that we are clear which to use between Ortho Ground Clear vs Roundup, be sure to see our article on Spectracide vs Roundup.